 I would be more inclined to recommend it if it came in different covers so I could choose something with more grip.

-While it is good that you can wash the pillow, it would be great if it had a removable cover that you could take off and wash/dry.
+While it helps to be able to wash the pillow, it would be great if it had a removable cover that could be taken off and cleaned separately.
 This way I could buy multiple covers for one trip and not worry about having a dirty pillow on my trip.

 With this pillow, I know I can take it on a trip and it will keep me comfortable, but if I end up with a subpar hotel pillow I can also rely on it for support.

-Another plus is that the website also offers a 30-day money back guarantee if it does not meet your expectations.
+Another plus is that the website also offers a 30-day money-back guarantee if it does not meet expectations.